saikojosh/Trawler-Std/README.md

 ### Known Issues
 * Changing Trawler's configuration in `package.json` on the fly will not work, despite Trawler reloading your application if `restartOnSourceChange` is set.
-* It's currently not possible to ignore specific files when restarting due to source file changes.
 * It's currently not possible for a stream to handle **only** the stdout or stderr of your app.
 Each stream will receive a combined stream of both.
 * It's currently not possible to wait to restart your crashed app until source files have been changed (like Nodemon), instead Trawler will restart your app immediately when it crashes.
 * If an error occurs in the file stream and `crashOnError` is `true`, you'll only receive the error stack in the notification and not the explanation message.